-Your invoice shows a variety of charges depending on where your store is located and what services your store uses.
-Shopify invoice charges show up on your credit card statement as:
+Your bill shows a variety of charges depending on where your store is located and what services your store uses.
+Shopify bill charges show up on your credit card statement as:

 Subscription fees depend on your plan and on the subscription billing period.